influxdata/telegraf/plugins/outputs/stackdriver/README.md

-# Stackdriver Output Plugin
+# Stackdriver Google Cloud Monitoring Output Plugin

-This plugin writes to the [Google Cloud Stackdriver API](https://cloud.google.com/monitoring/api/v3/) and requires [authentication](https://cloud.google.com/docs/authentication/getting-started) with Google Cloud using either a service account or user credentials.
-See the [Stackdriver documentation](https://cloud.google.com/stackdriver/pricing#stackdriver_monitoring_services) for details on pricing.
+This plugin writes to the [Google Cloud Monitoring API][stackdriver] (formerly Stackdriver) and requires [authentication][] with Google Cloud using either a service account or user credentials

+This plugin accesses APIs which are [chargeable][pricing]; you might incur costs.

 Requires `project` to specify where Stackdriver metrics will be delivered to.